Core Methods

 import {getTransactionJwsIOS} from 'react-native-iap';

-const jws = await getTransactionJwsIOS(sku);
+const jws = await getTransactionJwsIOS('your_sku');

 Returns: Promise<string>